 Maddie joined the Hydro-biogeochemistry group in June of 2016.
 They are an undergraduate senior in the Civil and Environmental Engineering department, with a focus in Environmental engineering.
 They work on a number of projects in the lab, including the impacts of climate change on the quality of rice, and carbon dioxide and methane fluxes in Alaskan wetlands.
 Outside the lab, Maddie likes to cook, craft, and write.

 Marina is an undergrad in the Civil and Environmental Engineering department who joined the research team in fall 2016.
 When outside of school and lab, Marina enjoys exploring new places, hiking, and playing music.

 Former Group Members

-Alex worked in the Neumann lab as an undergraduate researcher during the 2011-2012 academic year.
+Alex worked in the Hydro-biogeochemistry group as an undergraduate researcher during the 2011-2012 academic year.
 She is now employed as an environmental engineer in a local engineering firm.
-Alex is an avid ultimate frisbee player and a member of the Washington women's team, Element Ultimate, and enjoys rock climbing, running and taking advantage of Seattle's rare but beautiful sunny days.
+Alex is an avid ultimate frisbee player and was a member of the Washington women's team, Element Ultimate, and enjoys rock climbing, running and taking advantage of Seattle's rare but beautiful sunny days.